The Limited Edition Singer 301

 Starting with serial number NA002001 the backside Celtic chain design decal changed to the Paperclip design decal and stayed that way until NA130001 when it changed to the Prism design decal.
 Some 301's after NA002001 may have the Celtic Chain design because Singer was simply getting rid of inventory, it is the serial numbers that mean the most.

 Singer created two very special Singer 301 sewing machines.
-One with the Blue Centennial Badge and one with the Black Band Badge, and both in Traditional Black with the backside Celtic design decal.
+One with the Blue Centennial Badge and one with the new Black Band Badge, and both in Traditional Black with the backside Celtic design decal.
 Very clever thinking by Singer and it went unnoticed for over 60 years.

 Different Size Centennial Badges

 The Singer 301 Centennial Badge had a slightly larger gold border around the edge compared to all other Singer Centennial Badges.
 A "True" Singer 301 centennial badge should completely fill up the inside of the badge casting area.
 There have been a couple Centennial 301's in Soft Beige that had the smaller badge.
-It does not make any sense why Singer would install the smaller badge on some soft beige Centennials and not others.
-One even had a different style mounting pins not found on any Singer 301 which questions it's originality.
+It seems Singer employees were installing whatever Centennial badge they had in front of them at the time.
+One Centennial Badge, shown below, even had different style mounting pins not found on any Singer 301 which did question it's originality but the serial number proved it was in fact a True Centennial Singer 301.
+This means it is possible to have a True Centennial Singer 301 with either the larger or smaller Centennial Badge.

 500 in Traditional Black 500 in Soft Beige Smaller Badge & Mounting Pins

 The Crown Jewel of the Super-Rare

-Only 500 were made in Traditional Black with the Celtic Chain Design on the Backside!
+Only 500 were made in Traditional Black and all with the Celtic Chain Design on the Backside!

 Super-Rare and Highly Collectable